AeriaVelocity/toml2make/README.md

 For example, `toml2make -rcv` will automatically build and run the C project and remove the Makefile when done, all with verbose output.

+## Schema

+TOML To Makefile's schema is present at [this own project's `cproject.toml` file.](https://github.com/AeriaVelocity/toml2make/blob/main/cproject.toml)

+Schema versions before v1.0.0 will not support backwards compatibility due to immaturity, but backwards compatibility of schema versions past v1.0.0 is planned.

+(I have no idea what "schema" means but based on my experience with JSON, I have a pretty good idea)

 ## Licence

 TOML To Makefile is distributed under the [MIT License](LICENSE).